symfony/symfony-docs/cookbook/form/form_collections.rst

 and can be persisted to the database or used however you need.

-So far, this works great, but this doesn't allow you to dynamically add new todos or delete existing todos.
-So, while editing existing todos will work great, your user can't actually add any new todos yet.
+So far, this works great, but this doesn't allow you to dynamically add new tags or delete existing tags.
+So, while editing existing tags will work great, your user can't actually add any new tags yet.

 .. _cookbook-form-collections-new-prototype:

-Allowing "new" todos with the "prototype"
+Allowing "new" tags with the "prototype"
 -----------------------------------------

-Allowing the user to dynamically add new todos means that we'll need to use some JavaScript.
+Allowing the user to dynamically add new tags means that we'll need to use some JavaScript.
 Previously we added two tags to our form in the controller.
 Now we need to let the user add as many tag forms as he needs directly in the browser.
 This will be done through a bit of JavaScript.